Juiix/EntitiesDb/README.md

 ```

 # ForEach
-Enumerate entities in a given query, reading or writing to components
+Enumerate entities in a given query, reading or writing components

 ForEach queries are source-generated and the lambda structure is:
 ```